Lawyers for Risperdal Male Breast Growth Effects

 Breast development may occur as a result of an increase in the amount of the hormone prolactin in the blood caused by side effects of Risperdal.
 Prolactin is a protein hormone that induces and maintains lactation in women after they give birth, but it may cause boys taking the antipsychotic medication to develop enlarged breasts.

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential Risperdal gynecomastia lawsuits for young males and their families who have suffered these abnormal breast growth issues after taking the medication, as the drug maker may have failed to adequately warn about the risk of these side effects.
+The product liability lawyers at Saiontz & Kirk, P.A. are continuing to review potential Risperdal gynecomastia lawsuits for young males and their families who have suffered these abnormal breast growth issues after taking the medication.
 Request a free claim evaluation.

 Lawsuits for Risperdal Breast Enlargement